October - November 2013

 Published by the Rhodesian Services Association

-We hope that this book will be ready for distribution in December 2013.
+We hope that this book will be ready for distribution in March/April 2014.

 The dustcover above is the finished product showing the front, spine and back.
 The back flap has details of three of the authors.